Volunteering in the Pacific Coast

 Pacific Coast Volunteer

-Our environmental conservation volunteers will have the unique chance of spending their days in the relaxing Pacific Coast of Guatemala.
+Our sea turtle conservation volunteers will have the unique chance of spending their days in the relaxing Pacific Coast of Guatemala.
 Most tourists don’t make it to this side of the country, so if you are looking to spend some relaxing time away from the crowds and mass condos, in a more off-the.grid adventure, this is the place for you.

 The main attractions on this side of the country are the extensive natural reserves, the volcanoes (which you can actually hike), archaeological sites such as Takalik Abaj, abundant marine life and black volcanic sand beaches.
 You won’t find the stunning white beaches here but being able to relax in a volcanic beach almost without any other tourists in the are can be quite appealing!
 This is also the perfect spot to practice some water sports such as surfing, given the amazing waves that hit the coast!
 If you come during the right season you may also be able to enjoy some amazing whale watching tours!